-The working characteristic of this power supply is called a constant voltage/constant current automatic crossover type.
+The working characteristic of the Model 1711 Power Supply is called a constant voltage/constant current automatic crossover type.
 This permits continuous transition from constant current to constant voltage modes in response to the load change.
 The intersection of constant voltage and constant current modes is called the crossover point.
 Fig. 7 shows the relationship between this crossover point and the load.